 FREQUENTLY ASKED QUESTIONS

-Currently, as Technology Director for a local government entity, I am responsible for the strategic planning and development of all aspects of technology systems and infrastructure, serving approximately 450 employees in 36 departments across nearly 100 facilities, including emergency services like law enforcement, dispatch, and fire-rescue.
+As the Technology Director for a local government, I was responsible for the strategic planning and development of all aspects of technology systems and infrastructure, serving approximately 500 employees in 30 departments across nearly 90+ facilities, including emergency services like law enforcement, dispatch, and fire-rescue.
 I must identify, design, develop, and oversee implementation of all new technology solutions whilst maintaining helpdesk services to all our services.
 The scope of services we administer and support span a myriad of technology functions including, but not limited:

 1. Network design, security, redundancy, monitoring, and connectivity (physical, wireless, and VPN)